awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-triggerconfig.md

-# AWS CodeDeploy DeploymentGroup TriggerConfig<a name="aws-properties-codedeploy-deploymentgroup-triggerconfig"></a>
+# CodeDeploy DeploymentGroup TriggerConfig<a name="aws-properties-codedeploy-deploymentgroup-triggerconfig"></a>

-The `TriggerConfig` property type specifies a notification trigger for an AWS CodeDeploy deployment group\.
+The `TriggerConfig` property type specifies a notification trigger for an CodeDeploy deployment group\.
 The `TriggerConfigurations` property of the [AWS::CodeDeploy::DeploymentGroup](aws-resource-codedeploy-deploymentgroup.md) resource contains a list of `TriggerConfig` property types\.

 ## Syntax<a name="aws-properties-codedeploy-deploymentgroup-triggerconfig-syntax"></a>